davide2894/react-reads/journal.md

 On to the task for the day.

 TODO:
-* improve loader with React Transitionn Group to entertain user during API fetch
+[x] improve loader with React Transitionn Group to entertain user during API fetch [x] return to button def when dropdown loses focus
 * implement search feature

 Task: improve loader with React Transitionn Group to entertain user during API fetch